VkumarStack/CS35L-Notes/Version Control/git.md

         - ![Rebase 2](./rebase2.png)
             - `git merge experiment` can then be used to fast-foward master to experiment
 - Rebasing should be avoided for branches that others are working on (remotes), as it could confuse other developers - it is best to rebase with completely local changes and then merge those changes to a remote if necessary
+- Rebasing is preferred to merging in cases where it is better to show a "cleaner" history, whereas merges clutter the history
+    - A downside to this, though, is that rebasing does not show the full history

 # Git Tools
 ## Revision Selection